 The Brocade Agreement contains certain termination rights for us and Brocade, and further provides that, upon termination of the Brocade Agreement under certain specified circumstances, Brocade will be obligated to pay us a termination fee of \$195 million.

-We currently expect the Brocade Acquisition to close on or about July 31, 2017, subject to the satisfaction of the remaining closing conditions.
+We expect the Brocade Acquisition to be completed during the fourth quarter of our fiscal year 2017, subject to the satisfaction of the remaining closing conditions.

 Pending Divestiture of Brocade's IP Networking Business